infolock/ESTCompanion/README.md

 **Note** The Example shows Major of 1, and Minors of 1,2,3.
 This is not a mistake - I actually applied those minors to my beacons while messing around with their SDK.

+# @todo's
+* Simplify checking for updates
+  * May actually add an option to check for an update every `x` days, or on `z` day of the week.
+* Update Example to show how to use the `BeaconStore` category
+* Ability to define 3 beacons to work as triangulation points
+* Simplify managing the UUID/Minor/Major values
+* Ability to change the "color" of a beacon ( 2 of mine were always showing up as teal - I'll update with my fix for this)
+* Replace the GroupUUIDDelegate with a block (or just add it as an option)
+* Add block support to some other things
+* Add background routines for doing some work ( like updates and whatever ) with a single line.
+* etc. etc.  that's enough as to not overwhelm myself for now.

 # iBeacon Information/Resources
 Here is a small compilation of good resources, information and repositories relating to iBeacons.